acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/welcome.md

 * The ***Reference*** section provides some more in-depth documentation for various aspects of the SDK.

-* The ***Experimental*** section includes documentation of features which we expect might change in incompatible ways in future releases.
+* The ***Experimental*** section includes documentation of features which are potentially useful to add-on developers but are not yet stabilised.

 * The ***Internals*** section includes documentation which is more likely to be useful to people extending the SDK itself than to add-on developers.
 In particular, it contains important information for people developing modules which require privileged access to browser objects such as the chrome.
 If you are interested in helping to extend the SDK, then this section should be useful.

 ## Package Reference ##